palm86/hex_flora/priv/specimens/muraltia_spinosa.md

 ### Distribution in the Hex

-Sandy flats and kloofs in the South Hex Sandstone Fynbos vegetation type.
+Sandy flats and kloofs in the Hex River Arid Alluvium Fynbos vegetation type.

 ### References